 - OBE (1992)

 David Gower is England’s second highest ever runs scorer in Test Match history.
 His stylish play took him to 18 Test Match 100s and 32 Tests as Captain of England.
 He has a number of books to his credit, including a 1992 autobiography.
-David was the correspondent for the Sunday Express for two years, has written columns for The Times, The Sunday Telegraph, The Sun and currently for The Sunday Times.
-He was also correspondent for BA’s skylines magazine for two and a half years.
+David was the correspondent for the Sunday Express for two years; has written columns for The Times, The Sunday Telegraph, The Sun and for The Sunday Times.
+He was also a writer for BA’s Skylines mag for two and a half years.

-David has extended his broadcast work to include the popular quiz show “They Think It’s All Over”, on which he was a resident team captain and location reports for the Holiday programme.
-Tennis and water-skiing are among his other sporting accomplishments.
-He has ridden in a British bobsled and returned on several occasions to the Cresta Run.
+David Gower has extended his TV work to include the quiz show “They Think It’s All Over”; on which he was a team captain and location reports for the Holiday show.
+Tennis and water skiing are among his other sporting accomplishments.
+He has ridden in a British bobsled and has been several times to the Cresta Run.
 David also enjoys collecting and drinking fine wine.

-Other interests include photography, safaris, wildlife conservation, music and crosswords.
-David is also in great demand as a witty and interesting motivational and after dinner speaker.
+Other interests include photography, safaris, wildlife, music and crosswords.
+David Gower is also in great demand as a witty and interesting after dinner speaker.